Serenity (Firefly vessel): Fictional background

 In the original pilot episode, "Serenity", Serenity is described as a Firefly-class transport ship by an Alliance starship crew, while Shepherd Book identifies her as an "aught three" model, with both parties implying that the class is an old design.
 In the episode "The Train Job", which was created as a replacement pilot episode when Fox decided that the original pilot was not good enough to be aired, River identifies the ship as a "Midbulk transport, standard radion-accelerator core, classcode 03-K64, Firefly".
 The ship's name comes from the Battle of Serenity Valley, the final action of the civil war Mal and Zoe fought in.
-The revelation was made in a deleted scene from the episode "Serenity", where Zoe tells Simon that "Once you've been in Serenity [Valley], you never leave.
+The revelation was made in a deleted scene from the episode "Serenity", where Zoe tells Simon, "Once you've been in Serenity [Valley], you never leave.
 You just learn to live there."
 The Serenity Valley connection is mentioned in the episode "Bushwhacked", although the reason behind the name is not given.
 The capabilities of the ship are not elaborated on in aired material, beyond the fact that she is small, unarmed, and defenseless except for her speed and "crybabies": decoy buoys used to mimic other ships (in the episode "Serenity") or Serenity herself (in the film Serenity).
 In 2007, Geoffrey Mandel, the graphic designer from the film, and Tim Earls, the series illustrator and film set designer, produced an official set of Serenity blueprints, which included technical data for the ship.
 According to the blueprints, Serenity was laid down in August 2459.
 The ship is 269 ft long bow to stern, with a 170 ft beam, and stands 79 ft high when landed.
 Serenity has a curb weight of 282500 lb, can carry 164900 lb of cargo and 18 passengers, can accelerate at 4.2 g, and has a range of 440 astronomical units when carrying minimal cargo.